mIcHyAmRaNe/okadminfinder/README.md

 ## OKadminFinder: Easy way to find [Admin panel - Directories - Subdomains] of website

-*OKadminFinder is an Apache2 Licensed utility, rewritten in **Python 3.x**, for admins/pentesters who want to find admin panel of a website.
+*OKadminFinder is an Apache2 Licensed utility, rewritten in **Python 3.x**, for admins/pentesters who want to find [Admin panel - Directories - Subdomains] of a website.
 There are many other tools but not as effective and secure.
 Yeah, Okadminfinder has the the ability to use tor and hide your identity*

 * ## Requirements
     ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django.svg)